rcy0228/azure-spring-cloud-training/12-making-microservices-talk-to-each-other/README.md

 ## Task 4 : Create the application on Azure Spring Apps

-1. As before, create a specific `all-cities-weather-service` application in your Azure Spring Cloud instance by running the below mentioned command in git:
+1. As before, create a specific `all-cities-weather-service` application in your Azure Spring Apps instance by running the below mentioned command in git:

 ```bash
 az spring app create -n all-cities-weather-service -s azure-spring-apps-lab-DID --runtime-version Java_17